DavidHe1127/david-test-module/README.md

-## NPM
+## david-he-module

-The objective of this lab is to experiment some key npm features including:

-1. Versioning
-2. Release (Publish versions)
+It's a useless module with the purpose of experimenting npm packages releasing workflow.

 To streamline release process, we will use `semantic-release` to assist with this.

 ## Notes